A Mid~Autumn Night's Dream

 Other new additions are the Mini Snowskin Mooncakes with Mango Mousse, Passionfruit and Coconut, Mini Snowskin Mooncakes with Creme Brulee and Blueberry Cheese, and the limited edition Mini Baked “Milo Dinosaur” Mooncakes.

-To order, visit http://pjmooncakes.com.sg, call (65) 6276 8327 or email festive@peonyjade.com.
+To order, visit pjmooncakes.com.sg, call (65) 6276 8327 or email festive@peonyjade. com.
 Selected credit cards enjoy early bird discounts of up to 25 per cent until Sept 10, and up to 20 per cent discount from Sept 11 to Oct 4.

 THE ST. REGIS SINGAPORE